contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ### 18.16.1 Who Dedicates the Grave

-A person who dedicates a grave should hold the Melchizedek Priesthood and be authorized by the priesthood leader who conducts the service.
+A person who dedicates a grave should hold the Melchizedek Priesthood and be authorized by the priesthood leader who presides at the service.

 If the family prefers, a graveside prayer may be offered instead of a dedicatory prayer.
 It may be offered by anyone the family chooses.

-To act as voice in dedicating a grave, a person who is outside his own ward must show a current temple recommend to the priesthood leader who presides over the service.
+To act as voice in dedicating a grave, a person who is outside his own ward must show a current temple recommend to the priesthood leader who presides at the service.
 Or he may show a [Recommend to Perform an Ordinance](https://lcr.churchofjesuschrist.org/ordinance/ordinance-recommend) signed by a member of his bishopric.

 ### 18.16.2 Instructions